TempeHS/The_Unsecure_PWA/.student_resources/security_testing_approaches/README.md

 ## Static application security testing (SAST)

 Static application security testing (SAST), or static analysis, is a testing methodology that analyzes source code to find security vulnerabilities.
-SAST usually is an automated approach to white-box testing that scans an application before the code is compiled.
+It is usually an automated approach to white-box testing that scans an application before the code is compiled.

 [List of SAST tools](https://owasp.org/www-community/Source_Code_Analysis_Tools)

+GitHub integrates a range of SAST tools; read the [GitHub Security Scan documentation](https://docs.github.com/en/code-security).

 | *SAST advantages* | *SAST disadvantages* |
 | -------- | ------- |